learn-co-curriculum/cssi-3.8-jQuery-profile-page/README.md

 There's tons more - jQuery is very versatile!
 Take some time to design and experiment with your page.
 Make it something special!

-<a href='https://learn.co/lessons/cssi-3.8-jQuery-profile-page' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/cssi-3.8-jQuery-profile-page' title='Jquery Profile Page'>Jquery Profile Page</a> on Learn.co and start learning to code for free.</p>